Civil War Museum of Philadelphia: Collection

-In addition to a large portrait and artifacts associated with General Meade, the museum's had personal items from other Union generals including Ulysses S. Grant, John F. Reynolds, and George B. McClellan.
+In addition to a large portrait and artifacts associated with General Meade, the museum's collection included personal items from other U.S. generals, including Ulysses S. Grant, John F. Reynolds, and George B. McClellan.

 The collection also included a large number of military escutcheons, which were made in the United States from the end of the Civil War until about 1907.
-They resemble a coat of arms and depict the military record of a veteran.
+They resembled a coat of arms and depicted the military record of a veteran.
 Usually commissioned by the veteran or his family to memorialize his service, they were produced by an artist using chromolithography.

 The museum had items pertaining to Abraham Lincoln, including a cast of his hands, a lock of hair, and a death mask.